alanlau54/SimpleRebalance/README.md

 ##Installation
 * Github Download ZIP, clone in desktop or view src folder.

+##Usage
+* Retrieve the number of shares required to move from current to target RebalanceAnalytic.GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice) GetTargetDeltaShares(0, 1, 10000, double 100) = 100

 ##Testing
+*
 * See unit test in simplePortfolioTest

 ##Contact